Moscow: Architecture

-Perhaps the most recognizable contributions of the Stalinist period are the so-called Seven Sisters, seven massive skyscrapers scattered throughout the city at about an equal distance from the Kremlin.
-A defining feature of Moscow's skyline, their imposing form was allegedly inspired by the Manhattan Municipal Building in New York City, and their style—with intricate exteriors and a large central spire—has been described as Stalinist Gothic architecture.
-All seven towers can be seen from most high points in the city; they are among the tallest constructions in central Moscow apart from the Ostankino Tower, which, when it was completed in 1967, was the highest free-standing land structure in the world and today remains the world's seventy-second tallest, ranking among buildings such as the Burj Khalifa in Dubai, Taipei 101 in Taiwan and the CN Tower in Toronto.
+The most recognizable contributions of the Stalinist period may be the so-called Seven Sisters, seven large skyscrapers distributed around the city at approximately equal distances from the Kremlin.
+A defining feature of Moscow's skyline, their imposing form was allegedly inspired by the Manhattan Municipal Building in New York City; their style—with intricate exteriors and a large central spire—has been described as Stalinist Gothic architecture.
+All seven towers can be seen from most elevated locations in the city.
+These towers are among the tallest constructions in central Moscow apart from the Ostankino Tower; when this tower was completed in 1967, it was the highest freestanding land structure in the world.
+It remains the world's seventy-second tallest, ranked among buildings such as the Burj Khalifa in Dubai, Taipei 101 in Taiwan, and the CN Tower in Toronto.

-The Soviet goal of providing housing for every family, and the rapid growth of Moscow's population, led to the construction of large, monotonous housing blocks.
-Most of these date from the post-Stalin era and the styles are often named after the leader then in power (Brezhnev, Khrushchev, etc.).
-They are usually badly maintained.
+The Soviet goal of providing housing for every family, along with the rapid growth of Moscow's population, led to the construction of large, monotonous housing blocks.
+Most of these were built after Stalin's era, and their styles are often named after the contemporary leader (e.g., Brezhnev and Khrushchev).
+These blocks are usually badly maintained.

-Although the city still has some five-story apartment buildings constructed before the mid-1960s, more recent apartment buildings are usually at least nine floors tall, and have elevators.
-It is estimated that Moscow has over twice as many elevators as New York City and four times as many as Chicago.
-Moslift, one of the city's major elevator operating companies, has about 1500 elevator mechanics on call, to release residents trapped in elevators.
+Although the city retains some five-story apartment buildings constructed before the mid-1960s, more recent apartment buildings are usually at least nine stories tall and have elevators.
+Moscow is estimated to have more than twice as many elevators as New York City and four times as many as Chicago.
+Moslift, one of the city's major elevator operators, has about 1,500 mechanics on call to respond when residents become trapped.